 |Different Strokes: Mind, Body and Brush|

-We are happy to add to our courses in Calligraphy and “Black Ink” another that focuses on that most articulate of instruments, the brush.
-Here, as well as exploring its traditional use in drawing and painting, José introduces you to its meditative properties as a means of developing mindfulness and awareness through a union of body, breath and brush,
+Here, as well as exploring its traditional use in drawing and painting, José introduces you to the meditative properties of brushwork as a means of developing mindfulness and awareness through a union of body, breath and brush.

 Spontaneity is emphasized by using different sizes of oriental brushes and pens to make strokes using dark and light washes, and exploring the matchless warmth, absorption and responsiveness of washi’s many willing surfaces.